 You can choose to create read replicas when you are creating a primary DB instance.
 After the primary DB instance is created, the system automatically triggers the creation of read replicas.
 You can create a maximum of five read replicas for each primary DB instance.

-If you intend to create primary/standby DB instances and set Read Replica Quantity to 1, the primary/standby DB instances and a read replica will be created.
+If you intend to create primary/standby DB instances and set Read Replica Quantity to 1, a primary/standby DB instance and a read replica will be created.

 If you have any questions about the price, click Pricing details at the bottom of the page.